-As a sponsor for this year’s “Big Data Paris” trade show, Zeenea had the opportunity to attend to many conferences such as BCG, Zalando, the Ministry of Armed Forces, etc.
+As a sponsor for the 2019 “Big Data Paris” trade show, Zeenea had the opportunity to attend to many conferences such as BCG, Zalando, the Ministry of Armed Forces, etc.

 Among these conferences, we were also able to participate to the one about the fast-food giant McDonald’s France.
 Presented by Romain Girard, Business Insight Director at McDonald’s France, and Thibault Labarre, Senior Manager at Ekimetrics, the speakers were able to enlighten us on how McDonald’s France uses big data in order to better know their consumers.

 McDonald’s objectives and challenges they face

 In France, McDonald’s has over 1450 restaurants and about 2 million customers a day !
 Clearly, treating data is a very complex task for the multi-million dollar company.
 Romain Girard explains:

 “With that many clients a day, it is important for us to be able to distinguish the different customer profiles.
 To do this we use Big Data.”